top of page

 Once you've had the procedure, you'll probably be told you can stop eating gluten.
 There are cases where this might be unadvisable (such as when a repeat endoscopy is needed) but if you're having severe symptoms from eating gluten, your specialist may advise you to stop putting yourself through any more trauma.

-The results take a few weeks to come back (although this may differ depending on where you live and issues with covid).
+The results take a few weeks to come back (although this may differ depending on where you live).

-Once you have a confirmed diagnosis of coeliac disease, you'll be referred to see a dietician (if your doctor doesn't do this, make sure you ask).
+After a diagnosis of coeliac disease is confirmed, you'll be referred to see a dietitian (if your doctor doesn't do this, make sure you ask).
 You should also have more tests done to check things like your vitamin D levels.

 If the test comes back negative, it doesn't mean you don't have coeliac disease.
-It may mean they need to do a further test - e.g. if you haven't eaten gluten for long enough then you'll get a false negative (the gluten challenge means eating at least 2 portions of gluten every day for 6 weeks).
+It may mean they need to do a further test - e.g. if you haven't eaten gluten for long enough then you may get a false negative.

 Whatever your diagnosis, please don't panic.
 There are many places you can turn to for advice.
-Pop me a message via the form here if you've got a particular concern.
+There are umpteen Facebook groups to join and The Gluten-Free Haven is a great place to start.